-- Employees, get management on board by showing how a waste reduction and recycling program can save your company or organization money, boost employee morale, and save natural resources.
+- Employees: Get management on board by showing how a waste reduction and recycling program can save your company or organization money, boost employee morale, and save natural resources.
 Our Recycling Experts can help you gather the data you need.

-- Management, it’s helpful to identify a “champion” in your organization to lead the effort, coordinate activities, and keep people informed and engaged in recycling better.
+- Management: It’s helpful to identify a recycling “champion” in your organization to lead the effort, coordinate activities, and keep people informed and engaged in recycling better.
 Our Recycling Experts can help you find a “champion” and provide you with training resources for your staff.

-If you need new recycling bins, you may be responsible for the purchase cost.
-However, businesses and other organizations in Ramsey and Washington counties can apply for grant funding to cover this cost.
+If you need new recycling bins, businesses and other organizations in Ramsey and Washington counties can apply for grant funding to help cover this cost.
 We also offer grants to pay for the first couple of months of organics collection to help kick start your organics recycling program.
 Your Recycling Expert will help you apply for grants.
 Learn more about business recycling grants.